Photo: Public Domain

 # 7 – You Don’t Mess Around With Jim

-It’s amazing how pop culture is a never-ending circle that can many times reintroduce songs back into the mainstream.
-Many young people in the 2020s first discovered the music of Jim Croce because the song “You Don’t Mess Around With Jim,” was used in multiple episodes of the Netflix hit series Stranger Things.
-It was showcased as everyone’s favorite character Jim Hopper’s favorite song, which made complete sense regarding the character he played.
+It’s incredible how pop culture is a never-ending circle that can often reintroduce songs into the mainstream.
+Many young people in the 2020s first discovered the music of Jim Croce because the song “You Don’t Mess Around With Jim” was used in multiple episodes of the Netflix hit series Stranger Things.
+It was showcased as everyone’s favorite character, Jim Hopper’s favorite song, which made complete sense regarding the character he played.

 # 6 – Bad Bad Leroy Brown

-Out of all the Jim Croce songs on this list, the great recording of “Bad Bad Leroy Brown,” may be the most memorable.
-This was a very successful song for Jim Croce as it received multiple Grammy Award nominations.
+Out of all the Jim Croce songs on this list, the great “Bad Bad Leroy Brown” recording may be the most memorable.
+This song was very successful for Jim Croce, as it received multiple Grammy Award nominations.
 The song was released on the Jim Croce album Life and Times.
 The record was issued in 1973.
-The song “Bad Bad Leroy Brown,” was a number 1 record reaching the number one position on the Billboard Top 100 in 1973.
+The song “Bad Bad Leroy Brown” was a number 1 record, reaching the number one position on the Billboard Top 100 in 1973.
 It was also one of the most popular songs of the years.
-Piano players loved the opening piano lick that was learned by millions of keyboardists both amateur and pro.
+Piano players loved the opening piano lick learned by millions of amateur and pro keyboardists.
 Elton John got a run for his money on this one.

 # 5 – Time In A Bottle